 Four times a year, ever since, we have turned up to meetings, to revel in a variety of fabulous stalls selling unusual and interesting plants not attainable in mainstream nurseries; gardening books; and gardening-related paraphernalia, such as sturdy plant supports, beautiful greetings cards, bird houses and much more.
 Members can sell their own plants, giving 10 percent commission to the club.
 On the front steps of the hall, people leave excess plants, bulbs or seeds from their own gardens as give-aways to other members.
 So very many of the plants in my garden have been obtained from the club meetings.

 The new site is much bigger than the current one and some stunning buildings have been constructed.
 There will even be a cafe and children's playground, complete with a castle!
 The quirkiness of the original nursery will be retained and the garden plants will be dug up and taken to the new site.
-Marianne is very keen to hear from any garden clubs or individuals who would like to volunteer to help with this mammoth task!
-She can be contacted on 0414 784 460 if you can assist.
 I was pleased to hear that all the resident animals, including the pigs, will be transported to the new location!
-The Secret Garden & Nursery will celebrate the move with an Autumn Fair on Saturday 13 May 2017 at the new site.
-They will also have a stall at the Collectors Plant Fair on 8 and 9 April 2017.
 Just like the Cottage Garden Club, the Secret Garden & Nursery has created a magical sense of community, with its staff, volunteers, clients and visitors, and it is a unique place.

 As well as the quarterly meetings, the Cottage Garden Club has regular outings to gardens around Sydney, as well as numerous trips away, within NSW, interstate and overseas, to visit fantastic gardens and garden events, such as the Chelsea Flower Show.
 Each meeting in Epping is like stepping for a day into another world: being with souls who totally understand our obsession with plants and gardens.
 I have met so many delightful people through the club, and part of the joy of attending the meetings is to catch up with old friends.
 I feel as if I have finally found my 'clan' in life and the older I get, the more important that seems to me!